Boston Birth Injury Lawyers

 This type of injury significantly impacts the child’s ability to walk, talk, eat or hold things.
 This injury will affect a child for the rest of his or her life, and in some cases, will worsen as the child become older.

-In addition to fighting for the rights of cerebral palsy victims in the courtroom, Janet, Jenner & Suggs helped create the CP Family Network, a vital resource for families whose children have suffered cerebral palsy injuries.
+In addition to fighting for the rights of cerebral palsy victims in the courtroom, Janet, Janet & Suggs helped create the CP Family Network, a vital resource for families whose children have suffered cerebral palsy injuries.

 Erb’s Palsy and Brachial Plexus